tighten/ziggy/README.md

 #### Route-model binding

 Ziggy supports Laravel [route-model binding](https://laravel.com/docs/routing#route-model-binding), and can even recognize custom route key names.
-If you pass `route()` a Javascript object as one of the route parameters, Ziggy will use the registered route-model binding keys for that route to find the parameter value in the object and insert it into the URL (falling back to an `id` key if there is one and the route-model binding key isn't present).
+If you pass `route()` a JavaScript object as one of the route parameters, Ziggy will use the registered route-model binding keys for that route to find the parameter value in the object and insert it into the URL (falling back to an `id` key if there is one and the route-model binding key isn't present).

 ```php
 // app/Models/Post.php